 Toomes later set his eyes on revenge on the Las Vegas mafia, who he felt had cheated and humiliated him in Atlantic City.
 His target was Morris "The Snake" Diamond, a casino owner.
 Diamond laughed in Toomes face and later ordered the death of Randall Reese, the inventor of the plastic, who was traveling with Toomes.
 Diamond's boys had also stolen Reese's journals, which detailed how to make the plastic.
 Vulture managed to crash the plane to New York that both Diamond and Peter Parker were traveling on, stranding the passengers in the desert.
 Spider-Man managed to capture the Vulture and the Diamond gang, with the help of flight attendant/Central Intelligence Division agent Sara Glenville.
 (Web of Spider-Man #45)

 "The Revenge of the Sinister Six"

-Toomes's desperation for a cure led him to team with the Chameleon, who was in the midst of a plan, concocted by Harry Osborn right before his death, to avenge Kraven's death (enough villain overlap for you?).
+Toomes's desperation for a cure led him to team with the Chameleon, who was in the midst of a plan, concocted by Harry Osborn right before his death, to avenge Kraven's death.
 Over the course of these invents the Vulture found himself rejuvenated, the cancer gone from his system and his youth restored.
 As a result Toomes updated his costume to a suit of battle-armor, complete with a host of new weapons.
 The "new" Vulture proven to be even more short-tempered, cruel and dangerous than the "old," as his youth depended on his ability to drain the vitality out of others.

 "Back From the Edge"